Lingo (British game show): Final

 The winning team has 90 seconds to solve three more words in order to claim their winnings.
 If the team cannot solve a word, they may pass and receive a new one.
 The team must first solve one four-letter word to claim half of their winnings, then one five-letter word to claim the entirety of their winnings and then one six-letter word to double their winnings or as of Series 3, at this point, the team is given the option to risk their winnings on a seven-letter word instead of the six-letter word to win a £15,000 jackpot; however, the team may not pass on this one and they lose all of their winnings if they fail to solve the word, as of Series 4 there is a twist: the winning team returns for the next show, However, a team can only appear up to three shows, even if they win on their third appearance.
-The highest prize so far is £25,185.
+This means that a team can win a maximum jackpot of £45,000 across all three appearances.
+The highest prize won so far is £25,185.